 Americium-241 was detected in 13 samples, and all results were below the residential SAL.
-Cesium-137 was detected in three samples, and all results were below the residential SAL.
-Plutonium-238 was detected in six samples, and all results were below the residential SAL.
-Plutonium-239/240 was detected in 15 samples; all results for samples collected from a depth of 10 ft or less were below the residential SAL (33 pCi/g).
-Four other samples, collected from depths ranging from 18.4 ft to 29.6 ft bgs, had results above the residential SAL, ranging from 34.2 pCi/g to 87.9 pCi/g.
+Cesium-137 was detected in 3 samples, and all results were below the residential SAL.
+Plutonium-238 was detected in 6 samples, and all results were below the residential SAL.
+Plutonium-239/240 was detected in 15 samples, and all results for samples collected from a depth of 10 ft or less were below the residential SAL (33 pCi/g).
+Four other samples, collected from depths ranging from 18.4 to 29.6 ft bgs, had results above the residential SAL, ranging from 34.2 pCi/g to 87.9 pCi/g.
 Strontium-90 was not detected.
 Tritium was detected in 15 samples, and all results were below the residential SAL.
 Uranium-234 was detected in 20 samples.
 Five results were above the tuff BV, and all results were less than the residential SAL.
-Uranium-238 was detected in 20 samples.
-Six results were above the tuff BV, and all results were less than the residential SAL.
+Uranium-238 was detected in 14 samples.
+Nine results were above the tuff BV, and all results were above th